Kleinstaaterei: History

 The rise of nationalism across Europe brought movements striving for "nation-states", each governing an entire (ethno-cultural) people.
 German nationalists began to insist on a unified Germany.
 The call for a unified nation-state was one of the central demands of the Revolutions of 1848, but the ruling dynasties of the smaller German states and of multinational Austria and Prussia managed to resist nationalist efforts at unification.
-Also German writer and statesman Goethe had always opposed this, writing: "Frankfurt, Bremen, Hamburg, Luebeck are large and brilliant, and their impact on the prosperity of Germany is incalculable.
+A notable figure opposed to national unification was German writer and statesman Johann Wolfgang von Goethe, writing: "Frankfurt, Bremen, Hamburg, Lübeck are large and brilliant, and their impact on the prosperity of Germany is incalculable.
 Yet, would they remain what they are if they were to lose their independence and be incorporated as provincial cities into one great German Empire?
 I have reason to doubt this."

-Only after Prussian Chancellor Otto von Bismarck gradually built a unified German state under the Prussian royal house of Hohenzollern did Kleinstaaterei largely end in 1871 with the founding of the German Empire.
+Only after Prussian Chancellor Otto von Bismarck gradually built a unified German state under the Prussian royal House of Hohenzollern did Kleinstaaterei largely end in 1871 with the founding of the German Empire.
 (The only surviving petty states—Luxembourg and Liechtenstein—lie at the periphery of the German-speaking world.)
 The founding of the German Empire created a largely German nation-state.
-While the German Empire excluded the partly German but multinational Habsburg domains of Austria–Hungary, it included a substantial Polish minority in parts of eastern Prussia and other minorities along its northern and western borders.
+While the German Empire excluded the partly German but multinational Habsburg domains of Austria–Hungary, it included a substantial Polish minority living in the eastern area of land under Prussian rule and other minorities along its northern and western borders.
 The unification of the German Empire put Germany on the map as a major European power, albeit too late to become a major colonial presence.
-Internally in the nation some of these fragmented boundaries and small political units continued to exist until the modern States of Germany were established in the Federal Republic after World War II.
+Internally, some of these fragmented boundaries and small political units continued to exist until the modern states of Germany were established in the Federal Republic after World War II.

 The decentralised nature of Kleinstaaterei made it difficult for the German economy to live up to its potential.
-Varying systems of weights and measures, different currencies and numerous tariffs impeded trade and investment, although the creation of the German Customs Union had begun to lift these barriers.
+Varying systems of weights and measures, different currencies and numerous tariffs impeded trade and investment, although the creation of the German Customs Union in 1834 had begun to lift these barriers.
 The startling rapidity of Germany's economic growth after unification under Bismarck provided further evidence that the Kleinstaaterei had been economically repressive.
 The system did contribute to cultural diversity within Germany, and the numerous rival courts—though usually politically insignificant—often gained some renown through patronage.

 Modern German usage

-Today, the term Kleinstaaterei is sometimes used in the German media and elsewhere in a figurative sense to describe the German political system of federalism in a critical way, especially referring to its seeming inefficiency to decide on reforms in political fields that are the responsibility of the Länder (states of Germany) and thus are under the auspices of sixteen different administrations.
+Today, the term Kleinstaaterei is sometimes used in the German media and elsewhere in a figurative sense to describe the German political system of federalism in a critical way, especially referring to its seeming inefficiency to decide on reforms in political fields that are the responsibility of the states of Germany and thus are under the auspices of sixteen different administrations.
 As of 2010, Kleinstaaterei is most often invoked in matters of educational policy, such as the difficulties caused by the different school systems for children of families that move from one state to another.